White Knight Chronicles: Plot

-The official White Knight Chronicles soundtrack was released on 2 dics on July 1, 2009 by Aniplex.
+Development and release

+Level-5 conceived White Knight Chronicles to have 50 or 60 hours of gameplay, a length Akihiro Hino considers to be a full-length role-playing game, going against the pressure to make White Knight Chronicles a launch title and cut the story short.

 The music was composed by Takeshi Inoue, Yumiko Hashizume, and Noriyasu Agematsu.
-Orchestration was done by Hideo Inai, lyrics by Akihiro Hino, and vocals by Kazco Hamano who sung the main theme song, Travelers and ending theme, Shards of Time.

-The North America release of the game removed the original Japanese voices for Travelers and Shards of Time, replacing them with English-dubbing.
+Orchestration was done by Hideo Inai, lyrics by Akihiro Hino, and vocals by Kazco Hamano who sung the main theme song, "Travelers" and ending theme, "Shards of Time".
+The North American release of the game removed the original Japanese voices for "Travelers" and "Shards of Time", replacing them with English-dubbing.

-Manga
+The official White Knight Chronicles soundtrack was released on 2 discs on July 1, 2009, by Aniplex.

-A web exclusive prequel manga called Shirokishi Monogatari: Episode 0 Dogma Senki (White Knight Chronicles Episode 0: Dogma War Chronicleis) was released in 2008.
+A web exclusive prequel manga called Shirokishi Monogatari: Episode 0 Dogma Senki (White Knight Chronicles Episode 0: Dogma War Chronicles) was released in 2008.
 Takashi Ikeda oversaw the story for this prequel with Yūko Satō illustrating the actual manga in collaboration with Media Factory's Comic Alive editorial department.
-The story takes place 10,000 years before the main game's story in an era embroiled by war and chaos.
+The story takes place 10,000 years before the main game's story in an era at war.
 It follows the story of another White Knight who predates the White Knight hero character of the game.

 Reception

 White Knight Chronicles received mixed reviews, with an aggregated score of 64/100 on Metacritic.
 Famitsu gave the game a 29/40, with the reviewers highlighting the online mode as being the source of their main gripes.
-Despite the lukewarm reviews the game sold well; around 130,000 copies on its first day and around 207,000 in its first week in Japan.
+Despite the lukewarm reviews the game sold well, around 130,000 copies on its first day and around 207,000 in its first week in Japan.
 Eurogamer gave the game an 8/10, criticizing the multiplayer, with the caveat that "disappointing multiplayer doesn't take away from how enjoyable the game is, or how well-thought-through and impressively integrated its gameplay systems are".
-The game has received 3/5 stars from X-Play, a 6/10 rating from GameSpot, and a 5.1/10 rating from IGN.

 Sequels

-A sequel titled White Knight Chronicles II was released in 2010.
-A prequel titled White Knight Chronicles: Origins was released in 2011.
+A sequel titled White Knight Chronicles II was released in 2010, followed by a prequel titled White Knight Chronicles: Origins in 2011.